 - Brake repair employees

-Even though the material has not been utilized on a massive scale in years, many individuals have developed serious medical conditions after decades of long-term exposure.
+Even though the material has not been utilized on a massive scale in years, many individuals have developed severe medical conditions after decades of long-term exposure.

-Serious Medical Problems Associated With Asbestos Exposure
+Severe Medical Problems Associated With Asbestos Exposure

 The various medical conditions that are directly associated with ingested and inhaled exposure to asbestos include:

 - Asbestosis– Even though this debilitating medical condition is non-cancerous, it can adversely affect the victim's respiratory function, causing persistent coughing and shortness of breath.

-- Asbestos-Related Cancer– This refers to a long list of associated cancers caused by exposure to asbestos including asbestos lung cancer and gastrointestinal cancers.
+- Asbestos-Related Cancer– This refers to a long list of associated cancers caused by exposure to asbestos, including asbestos lung cancer and gastrointestinal cancers.

-Asbestosis Victims Are Entitled Compensation
+People Living With Asbestosis Are Entitled Compensation

 Victims suffering health-related conditions caused by exposure to asbestos are legally entitled to receive compensation for their injuries.
-However, the laws involved in seeking recompense are complex and often require the skills of an experienced lawyer.
+However, the laws involved in seeking compensation are complex and often require the skills of an experienced lawyer.